WordPress Plugins For Managing WordPress Post Revisions

 (WP Optimize Plugin)

-In addition to performing tasks such as removing redundant page and post revisions and checking if the database needs cleaning and optimization, this plugin also lets you perform the following:
+In addition to performing tasks such as deleting redundant post and page revisions and performing database cleaning and optimization routines, this plugin also lets you perform maintenance tasks like:

 - Clear out the post trash